facelessuser/coloraide/docs/src/markdown/colors/okhsv.md

 /////
 ////

-Okhsv is a color space created by Björn Ottosson.
-It is based off his early work and leverages the [Oklab](./oklab.md) color space.
+Okhsv was created by Björn Ottosson and is a transform of the [Oklab](./oklab.md) color space that approximates the sRGB gamut perceptually in an HSL color model.
 The aim was to create a color space that was better suited for being used in color pickers than the current HSV.

 _[Learn about Okhsv](https://bottosson.github.io/posts/colorpicker/)_
 ///

-??? abstract "ColorAide Details"

 ## Channel Aliases